- Who is eligible to apply for a UN Trust Fund grant?

 - Does the UN Trust Fund support regional or international projects?

-No, the UN Trust Fund will not support multi-country projects (operating in several countries, in the same or different geographical regions).
+No, the UN Trust Fund does not support multi-country projects (operating in several countries, in the same or different geographical regions).

 - What kinds of activities are not funded by the UN Trust Fund?